sergey-lysenko/bot/README.md

 ## Scenario Prerequisites ##

 Each scenario class could have Boolean sufficed() method redefined in order to indicate readiness of the Scenario to be executed.
-All scenarios are not sufficed by default.
+Node scenarios are sufficed by default, while Leaf scenarios are not sufficed by default.
+This is done to 'enforce' definition of sufficed() method for Leaf scenarios.

-Recommended way to manage the state of the system is by sharing the data through Properties Run.data object.
+Recommended way to manage the state of the system is by sharing the data through Properties Run.data object (see scenarios/solutions/create/Create.java for an example)

+## Branches and contributions ##

+* Make you ongoing commits either to **dev** branch or to a **feature_branch**, upon your judgement
+* Contents of **main** branch treated as a release which is ready to be used for tests